Cifra 3: History and design

 Gino Valle's relationship with the Solari company began in 1954 with the design of the Cifra 5 electromechanical digit-snap clock (patented in 1957), consisting of 4 vertical pallets of 10 numbers each making up all the hours.
 The Cifra 5 clock was the progenitor of a full-fledged family of industrial-type clocks, awarded the Compasso d'Oro in 1956.
 With the help of Belgian inventor John Meyer, a roll of 48 pallets was achieved, leading to the creation of the smallest direct-reading clock, the iconic Cifra 3.

+The Cifra 3 is widely considered a masterpiece of industrial design, using a split-flap display to display hours and minutes.
+The Cifra 3 was included in the 2004 "Humble Masterpieces" exhibition at the Museum of Modern Art in New York, and is in the museum's permanent collection.
+Many other museums include the clock in their collections, including the Metropolitan Museum of Art in New York, the Science Museum in London and the Israel Museum in Jerusalem.

+In December 2025, Solari SpA celebrated its 300th anniversary.
+To mark the occasion, the Italian Postal service issued a commemorative stamp featuring the company's Cifra 3 clock.